Economy of Ethiopia: Energy

 Less than one-half of Ethiopia's towns and cities are connected to the national grid.
 Petroleum requirements are met via imports of refined products, although some oil is being hauled overland from Sudan.
-Oil exploration in Ethiopia has been underway for decades, ever since Emperor Haile Selassie granted a 50-year concession to SOCONY-Vacuum in September 1945.
+Oil exploration in Ethiopia has been underway for decades, ever since Emperor Haile Selassie I granted a 50-year concession to SOCONY-Vacuum in September 1945.

 Recent oil and gas discoveries across East Africa have seen the region emerge as a new player in the global oil and gas industry.
 As exciting as the huge gas fields of East Africa are, however, the strong decline in oil prices and expectations for an L-shaped recovery with low prices over the coming years are increasingly challenging the economic viability of the industry in this region.
 The reserves are estimated at 4 Tcuft, while exploration for gas and oil is underway in the Gambela Region bordering South Sudan.

 The discoveries were expected to drive billions of dollars in annual investment to the region over the next decade.
 According to BMI estimates, the findings in the last few years are more than that of any other region in the world, and the discoveries are expected to continue for the next few years.
 However, falling global oil prices are threatening the commercial viability of many of these gas prospects.